-"Treat the person, not symptoms" is the mojo of Chen’s practice of acupuncture and Chinese medicine.
-During the Chinese Medicine consultations, Chen is not only focused on treating the bio-physical symptoms of an illness, but also take into consideration of the mental state of the person who enduring this illness and the lifestyle and environment the patient lived in.
+"Treat the person, not symptoms" is the mojo of practice at Chenzen Wellness Centre.
+During the Chinese Medicine consultations, we are not only focused on treating the bio-physical symptoms of an illness but also take time to understand the patient and the context of the illness and the lifestyle the patient lived in.

 Effectiveness of Acupuncture

 Acupuncture is the most popular modality of Chinese medicine practiced in the West.
 While most people try acupuncture for drug-free pain relief, it is used to treat a wide range of acute and chronic diseases.
 Acupuncture improves circulation, decreases inflammation, regulates hormone balance, and decreases stress.
 Here is the evidence for the effectiveness of acupuncture for 117 conditions, published by Australian Acupuncture and Chinese Medicine Association (AACMA) in February 2017.

 Safety of Acupuncture

 Acupuncture can be considered inherently safe in the hands of well-trained practitioners.
 During an acupuncture treatment sterile, one-time-use, disposable needles are used.
 The needles are inserted and retained from few seconds to 30 minutes depending on the condition being treated.
 Acupuncture needles are extremely thin in comparison with the needles we are familiar with in our medical doctors' offices.